freesers/AppStudioProject/PROCESS.md

 # Day 9
 The network code to store users on the server works, also loading users to have their information ready throughout the app.
 Unfortunately, I later realised that the resto server had been updated with new filtering options.
 Which made previous work unnecessary, I also strugled a very long time with a very simple bug that i only spotted at the end of the day.
 Hopefully tommorow I can add in the rest of the house info to the server.

+# Day 10
+Finally figured all the network stuff out, completion blocks in completion blocks...
+Wrote extensions to UIViewcontroller and UIColor to have keyboarddismissal and custom app color easily available troughout the app.
+Users can now add basic chore to the table view.